Murders of Rachel and Lillian Entwistle: Arrest and events prior to trial

 Rachel and Lillian were buried in Evergreen Cemetery in Kingston, Massachusetts, with the surname Souza on their graves.
 They were buried in a single coffin.
-Lillian's birth and death certificates were edited to read "father unknown".

-On 8 February 2006, a week after their funerals, Entwistle was arrested by the extradition unit of London's Metropolitan Police Service at Royal Oak station.
-He eventually waived his right to contest the extradition order and was returned to the US on 15 February where he was arraigned at Framingham District Court and ordered to be held without bail at Middlesex County jail in Cambridge.
+On 8 February 2006, a week after their funerals, Entwistle was arrested by the extradition unit of London's Metropolitan Police at his parents house in Worksop, Nottinghamshire.
+He eventually waived his right to contest the extradition order and was returned to the U.S. on 15 February where he was arraigned at Framingham District Court and ordered to be held without bail at Middlesex County jail in Cambridge.
 On 28 March, Entwistle was indicted on two counts of murder, the illegal possession of a firearm, and the illegal possession of ammunition.
 He pleaded not guilty.
 In December 2006, nearly a year after the murders, officers at the Middlesex County jail found letters from Entwistle to his parents and his legal team which indicated he was depressed and might be contemplating suicide.
 As a result, he was transferred to Bridgewater State Hospital for mental evaluation before being returned to Middlesex County.
 Forensic psychiatrist Christopher Cordess believed Asperger syndrome explained Entwistle's behavior, and Dr. David Holmes concurred.

 After numerous delays, the Middlesex superior court began juror selection in June 2008.
 There were concerns that, due to the high-profile nature of the case, Entwistle would not receive a fair trial.
 Some media reported that potential jurors were indicating that they had already formed significant views on his guilt.